 Metro State University

-Metropolitan State University is also within walking distance from my house!
-A few years ago I took a few classes just for the joy of learning.
+Metropolitan State University is also within walking distance from our house!
+A few years ago I took a few classes there just for the joy of learning.

 This award-winning university is an asset to the community and one more source of pride for residents of Dayton's Bluff.